 the discharge is to a high-quality waterbody.

-This ROWD requirement under this section are not applicable for Phase I MS4 or Agricultural dischargers, as special implementation requirements apply (see Section VI below).
-For discharges where there is an alternative application form to discharge (e.g. Notices of Intent to enroll in a general permit, waivers of WDRs, or 401 certification application), the San Diego Water Board will require a Receiving Water Biological Assessment on a case-by-case basis.
+The ROWD requirements under this section are not applicable for Phase I MS4 or Agricultural dischargers, as special implementation requirements apply (see Section VI below).
+For discharges where there is an alternative application form to seek authorization to discharge (e.g. Notices of Intent to enroll in a general permit, waivers of WDRs, or pre-certified 401 certification application), the San Diego Water Board will require a Receiving Water Biological Assessment on a case-by-case basis.
 The San Diego Water Board may also require submittal of a Receiving Water Biological Assessment if a discharge is proposed for a receiving water that possesses unique, uncommon, or environmentally sensitive biological characteristics.

-2. Contents of a Receiving Water Biological Assessment
+2. Contents of a Complete Receiving Water Biological Assessment

 At a minimum, the Receiving Water Biological Assessment must include: